-In 1495, Yukikata was restored by Ashikaga Yoshitaka to his former role as the military governor of Ōmi whereupon he received one of the characters from Yoshitaka’s name and adopted the name of Takayori.
-Soon thereafter, at the Battle of Funada, he joined Ishimaru Toshimitsu, inviting an expedition to Ōmi by Saitō Myōjyun after Myōjun’s victory at Funada.
+In 1495, Yukitaka was reinstated by Ashikaga Yoshitaka to his former role as the military governor of Ōmi whereupon he received one of the characters from Yoshitaka’s name and adopted the name of Takayori.
+Soon thereafter, at the Battle of Funada, Takayori joined Ishimaru Toshimitsu, inviting an expedition to Ōmi by Saitō Myōjun after Myōjun’s victory at Funada.
 However, with the support of followers of the Enryaku Temple and Kitabatake Masasato, Takayori ultimately avoided a crisis.

 Elimination of the deputy shōgun

-In the sixth month of 1507, Hosokawa Masamoto, the kanrei, or deputy shōgun, who earlier orchestrated the coup against Yoshiki, was assassinated in a plot was Hosokawa Sumiyuki, one of his adopted sons who had earlier been removed from the line of succession.
-This event is known as the Lord Hosokawa Incident, which led to a prolonged succession struggle among his adopted sons supported by their respective factions known as the Eishō Disturbance.
+In the sixth month of 1507, Hosokawa Masamoto, the kanrei, or deputy shōgun, who earlier orchestrated the coup against Yoshiki, was assassinated in a plot led by Hosokawa Sumiyuki, one of his adopted sons who had earlier been removed from the line of succession.
+This event is known as the Lord Hosokawa Incident, triggering a protracted succession struggle among his adopted sons backed by their respective factions known as the Eishō Disturbance.
 Soon after the assassination, Yoshitaka came into conflict with Takayori (who was in Kyōto at the time) owing to the seizure by the Rokkaku clan of landholdings in Ōmi.
-Indignant toward Yoshitaka over the situation, and despite efforts by Ise Sadamune to mediate, in the seven month, Takayori returned to Ōmi.
+Indignant toward Yoshitaka over the situation, and despite efforts by Ise Sadamune to mediate, in the seventh month, Takayori returned to Ōmi.

 In the fourth month of 1508, after Ashikaga Yoshiki (the prior shōgun), with the support of Ōuchi Yoshioki (the sengoku daimyō of Suō Province) and Hosokawa Takakuni (one of Masamoto’s adopted sons), ousted Yoshitaka and resumed his former position as the shōgun, Takayori offered refuge after Yoshitaka fled to Ōmi.
 In 1511, however, following the death of Yoshitaka from illness, Takayori killed Kuri Nobutaka, the lord of Mizuguki-Okayama Castle, who had been sheltering Yoshitaka and then declared his support for Yoshiki.